-Complaint means an expression of dissatisfaction made to an organisation, related to its products/services, or the complaints handling process itself where a response or resolution is explicitly or implicitly expected.14
+Complaint means an expression of dissatisfaction made to an organisation, related to its products or services, or the complaints handling process itself where a response or resolution is explicitly or implicitly expected.11

-Note:
+Notes:

-• Complaints may be received via telephone, mail, facsimile, email or in person.

-More than one complaint can be made per customer contact.
-If a customer makes a complaint about a network charges and costs matter, and a transfer matter in the same communication, then 2 complaints should be recorded.
+- Complaints may be received via a variety of media, including telephone, mail, facsimile, email or in person. - More than one complaint can be made per customer contact.
+If a customer makes a complaint about a billing matter and a transfer matter in the same communication, then 2 complaints should be recorded.

-Discrete area means the areas defined in Schedule 1(2) of the Electricity Industry (Network Quality and Reliability of Supply) Code 2005.
+Discrete area means the areas defined in Schedule 1(2) of the NQ&R Code.